Facebook algorithm changes? Focus on own media

 Facebook failed on “Social = happy”

 Zuckerberg cites research that has been done (by Facebook and other sources) about the impact of social media on the population, and the results are not great.
-In December, Facebook admitted in a post titled, Hard Questions: Is Spending Time on Social Media Bad for Us? that it poses a mental health risk: “…when people spend a lot of time passively consuming information–reading but not interacting with people–they report feeling worse afterward…researchers hypothesize that reading about others online might lead to negative social comparison–and perhaps even more so than offline, since people’s posts are often more curated and flattering.”
+In December, Facebook admitted in a post titled, Hard Questions: Is Spending Time on Social Media Bad for Us? that it poses a mental health risk: “…when people spend a lot of time passively consuming information–reading but not interacting with people–they report feeling worse afterwards…researchers hypothesize that reading about others online might lead to negative social comparison–and perhaps even more so than offline, since people’s posts are often more curated and flattering.”
 The same research suggests that those “actively interacting with people” do feel better.

 The platform became full of fast, cheap video, which meant lots of stock footage with captions over it.
 This sort of video is one of the obvious losers in FB’s announcement.
 If you like passively watching 90-sec videos with the sound off, start looking at them elsewhere.